fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Troubleshooting

+- If the optimizer doesn't work or doesn't load correctly:
-- Restart your computer and retry first (there might be a child process still kicking around)
+  - Try restarting your computer, and reopen the app (there might be a child process still kicking around)
   - Try killing any java.exe processes in Task Manager that came from this app
-- Error message: 'java is not recognized as an internal or external command' upon opening the app.
-Install Java 8 64-bit version to fix.
-- After selecting a screenshot folder and pressing submit, nothing happens or gets stuck.
-Check if there are any invalid screenshots in your folder.
-They should all look like exactly like https://i.imgur.com/ny7uaa8.jpg in 1600x900 resolution
+ - If you're having problems with importing screenshot files:
+   - Inspect your screenshots and make sure they are exactly **1600x900** resolution.
+   - Make sure your Epic 7 settings have **English** and **High Quality Support** enabled.
+   - Try moving your app and screenshot folder to a different location. (try the desktop)
+  - If you're having trouble running the app after downloading:
     - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
-Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases
- And click on the 'FribbelsE7Optimizer-x.x.x...' file (for whatever the latest version is)
+Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS)
-- If you see a "Error: EPERM: operation not permitted" error in the dev console, there are a couple potential fixes:
+- If you see a "Error: EPERM: operation not permitted" error pop up while importing, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently
   - Your antivirus might be blocking the app, try disabling it.
 I've seen issues with Avast specifically, and disabling Avast temporarily solves it.
   - Your file or folder contents might be compressed, uncheck this box on the folder: https://i.imgur.com/kSzTqek.png
   - Run the app as administrator
   - Move the app and screenshots folder to a new file location
-- Gear shows up as +45 or i90 pieces show as i20, etc
-  - Make sure your screenshots are 1600x900, and on the correct page.
-  - Make sure Epic 7 has High Quality Support enabled, and the game language is English
 - If you get a error that contains "Current relative path is C:\Windows\system32..."
   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for
-- If your optimization suddenly stops working completely, check if you have one of these weird looking items in your gear tab: https://i.imgur.com/BzAgRjR.png.
-If one is there, edit it to fill in all the fields, but just leave the stats at 0. https://i.imgur.com/wDKDaE5.png
 - If a hero is missing from the drop down list, the data is being pulled from Epic7DB API so it may be an issue with that.
 If the hero is available in the Epic7DB API but not in this app, then contact me.
-- Mac - "The application "FribbelsE7Optimizer" can't be opened.
+- If you're having trouble using it on Mac - "The application "FribbelsE7Optimizer" can't be opened":
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
   - Try downloading the .dmg file if you were using the zip/app file.
+- If you're having trouble with Bluestacks/unable to resize the screenshots to 1600x900:
+  - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
-  - Can't resize Bluestacks to 1600x900.
-Resize to 1600x900 through options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
+  - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.
-See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).

 ## Contact me